-Potential locations to enhance or extend the existing trail system include:
+Potential locations to enhance the existing trail system include:

-- Raymond G. Esposito Trail paved connection to Joseph B. Clarke Rail Trail - Extend Joseph B. Clarke Rail Trail approximately 1,000 feet south along unused rail lines to connect with the future Northern Valley Greenway at the New York/New Jersey border
+Extend Joseph B. Clarke Rail Trail approximately 1,000 feet south along unused rail lines to connect with the future Northern Valley Greenway at the New York/New Jersey border

 Furthermore, Rockland County is conducting a feasibility study for a shared-use path (equivalent to a multiuse path) in Rockland County along the Hudson River using American Rescue Plan Act funding.
 The path would traverse the Town and could provide an opportunity to extend existing trails further south to New Jersey.